hsucherng/boilerplate-eleventy/README.md

 1. Run `npm install` or any other preferred package manager (e.g. `yarn`, `pnpm install`) to install the project dependencies.
 2. Run `npm run serve` to serve the project up on `http://localhost:8080`.

+## Build

+Once ready for handover, stop the serve command and run `npm run build`, then handover the contents of the `dist` folder.

 ## Stylelint

 The project has been setup with some opinionated Stylelint config.
 Currently tested in VS Code with the stylelint extension --- requires opening the project folder as a Workspace.